hoehnalab/hoehnalab.github.io/software.md

     <div id="rcornersimage" style="background-color: #CECECE; padding: 10px; border-radius: 5px;">
       <p class="text" style="margin: 0;">
         <a href="https://github.com/lfabreti/convenience" target="_blank"><strong>Convenience</strong></a> -
-        A R package for <span style="background-color: #CECECE">convergence diagnostics in Bayesian Phylogenetic MCMC</span>.
+        An R package for <span style="background-color: #CECECE">convergence diagnostics in Bayesian Phylogenetic MCMC</span>.
         This R package helps in convergence assessment for phylogenetic inference not only in continuous parameters but also in the trees sampled as well.
       </p>
     </div>